Bogotobogo

 If the parent terminates abnormally, the child process gets the process with init as parent.
 The zombie will remain in the process table until collected by the init process.
 Though they will stay for short period of time, they consumes resources until init removes them.

 A zombie process is not the same as an orphan process.
 An orphan process is a process that is still executing, but whose parent has died.
-They do not become zombie processes; instead, they are adopted by init (process ID 1), which waits on its children.
+They do not become zombie processes; instead, they are adopted by init (process ID 1)

 Signals